Contents

 Finally, click the edit integration icon and add a rule to only update the field in Oomnitza if it is empty.

-This example can be used for user integrations to create an Employee role for new users in Oomnitza only, i.e. users in Oomnitza where the Role field is empty.
+This example can be used for user integrations to create an Employee role for new users in Oomnitza only.
+That is, users in Oomnitza where the Role field is empty.

 Concatenate values